openneuropet/PET2BIDS/matlab/Readme.md

 _Note for windows user_: edit the dcm2niix4pet.m line 51 to indicate where is the .exe function located

-In order to convert a PET dataset on disk to PET BIDS, just create a structure containing all the meta information and then point the function to dicomfolder where your data resides:
+Now in order to convert a PET dataset on disk to PET BIDS,  just create a structure containing all the meta information and then point the function to the folder where your data resides *dcmfolder* and the folder where you want to output the PET BIDS formatted dataset *mynewfolder*:

 ```matlab
 meta = get_pet_metadata('Scanner','SiemensBiograph','TimeZero','ScanStart',...